Spectral Properties of Elementwise-Transformed Spiked Matrices: Abstract

 \section{Abstract}

-This work concerns elementwise-transformations of spiked matrices: $Y_n = n^{-1/2} f( \sqrt{n} X_n + Z_n)$.
+This work concerns elementwise transformations of spiked matrices: $Y_n = n^{-1/2} f( \sqrt{n} X_n + Z_n)$.
 Here, $f$ is a function applied elementwise, $X_n$ is a low-rank signal matrix, and $Z_n$ is white noise.
-We find that principal component analysis is powerful for recovering signal under highly nonlinear or discontinuous transformations.
-Specifically, in the high-dimensional setting where $Y_n$ is of size $n \times p$ with $n,p \rightarrow \infty$ and $p/n \rightarrow \gamma > 0$, we uncover a phase transition: for signal-to-noise ratios above a sharp threshold---depending on $f$, the distribution of elements of $Z_n$, and the limiting aspect ratio $\gamma$---the principal components of $Y_n$ (partially) recover those of $X_n$.
+We find that principal component analysis (PCA) is capable of recovering signal under highly nonlinear or discontinuous transformations.
+Specifically, in the high-dimensional setting where $Y_n$ is of size $n \times p$ with $n,p \rightarrow \infty$ and $p/n \rightarrow \gamma > 0$, we uncover a phase transition: for signal-to-noise ratios above a precise threshold---depending on $f$, the distribution of elements of $Z_n$, and the limiting aspect ratio $\gamma$---the principal components of $Y_n$ (partially) recover those of $X_n$.
 Below this threshold, the principal components of $Y_n$ are asymptotically orthogonal to the signal.
-In contrast, in the standard setting where $X_n + n^{-1/2}Z_n$ is observed directly, the analogous phase transition depends only on $\gamma$.
-A similar phenomenon occurs with $X_n$ square and symmetric and $Z_n$ a generalized Wigner matrix.
+In contrast, in the standard setting where PCA is applied to $X_n + n^{-1/2}Z_n$ directly, the analogous phase transition depends only on $\gamma$.
+Similar phenomena occur with $X_n$ square and symmetric and $Z_n$ a generalized Wigner matrix.

+This model accommodates diverse data types not covered by prior spiked-matrix theory, including forms of discrete data, preprocessed data, and data with missing values.
+Our results provide theoretical justification for applying PCA to such data, helping to elucidate PCA's empirical success.